tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 "2","1","1","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","INTERNAL_PREREQUISITES_NOT_MET","","dwc:countryCode is EMPTY","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-A validation Test case for a validation where the input data result in a Response.value of NOT_COMPLIANT (dataID=7)
+A validation Test case for a validation where the input data result in a Response.result of NOT_COMPLIANT (dataID=7)

 "8","7","7","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","RUN_HAS_RESULT","NOT_COMPLIANT","dwc:countryCode is NOT a valid ISO (ISO 3166-1-alpha-2 country codes) value ","","","","","","","","","","","","Austria","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""

-A validation Test case for a validation where the input data result in a Response.value of COMPLIANT (dataID=8)
+A validation Test case for a validation where the input data result in a Response.result of COMPLIANT (dataID=8)

 "9","8","8","20","0493bcfb-652e-4d17-815b-b0cce0742fbe","VALIDATION_COUNTRYCODE_STANDARD","RUN_HAS_RESULT","COMPLIANT","dwc countryCode is a valid ISO (ISO 3166-1-alpha-2 country codes) value","","","","","","","","","","","","US","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","","",""